 Introduction to advanced techniques for designing, implementing, and testing computer software with a particular focus on using object-oriented design, analysis, and programming to produce high-quality computer programs that solve non-trivial problems.
 A-F only.
 Pre: 367 or consent.

 Computer system organization; multiprocessor systems, memory hierarchies, assemblers, compilers, operating systems, virtual machine, memory management, processor management; information management.
+Emphasis on written communication through written assignments on relevant topics.
 Pre: 361 (or concurrent) and 367 or consent.

 Mobile agent’s platforms and systems, mobile agent-based service implementation, middleware, and configuration, wireless local area networks, wireless protocols, network architecture supporting wireless applications, routing protocols in mobile and wireless networks, handoff in mobile and wireless networks.
 Pre: 344 and 367, or consent.

 Introduction to computational methods used to simulate/solve engineering design problems focusing on electromagnetics.
 Finite difference, method of moments, and finite elements methods will be described; students will write computer programs in each.
 A-F only.
 BE, EE, ENGR majors only.
 Pre: 371 or consent.
 (Spring only)

 Electromagnetic wave propagation in free space and ionized media.
 Geomagnetic and solar effects on the ionosphere.
 Absorption and dispersion.
 Antenna arrays, apertures, horns, impedance.
 Design of antenna systems.
 Pre: 371.